niloysh/niloysh.github.io/index.md

 - Int.
 J. of Communication Systems (Wiley)
 - Int.
 Symp. on Personal, Indoor and Mobile Radio Communications (IEEE)

-You can also [download](assets/niloy-cv.pdf) my full full Curriculum Vitae.
+You can also [download](assets/niloy-cv.pdf) my full Curriculum Vitae.